Aliases for HTR1A Gene

 GeneCards Summary for HTR1A Gene

 HTR1A (5-Hydroxytryptamine Receptor 1A) is a Protein Coding gene.
-Diseases associated with HTR1A include periodic fever, menstrual cycle dependent and generalized anxiety disorder.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Diseases associated with HTR1A include Periodic Fever, Menstrual Cycle Dependent and Generalized Anxiety Disorder.
+Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled serotonin receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for HTR1A Gene